PrinsFrank/PrinsFrank.nl/_posts/2021-01-25-Non-existing-flag-emojis-on-windows.md

     </blockquote>
 </div>

-My search continued, until I found the [Noto Color Emoji font](https://github.com/googlefonts/noto-emoji).
+My search continued, until I found the [Noto Color Emoji font](https://github.com/googlefonts/noto-emoji){:target="_blank" rel="noreferrer noopener"}.
 Written down in that readme is also the reason older discussions mentioned that there was no solution to the missing flag emoji on Windows:

 > NotoColorEmoji uses the CBDT/CBLC color font format, (..)
 Windows supports it starting with Windows 10 Anniversary Update (..)